Life Lessons Learned In Sports

 From Arnold Palmer in A Life Well Played: Nice Guys Can Finish First

-In his book Arnold Palmer described many stories from throughout his career and the one thing I noticed throughout was Arnold willingness to always do the right thing.
-Whether that was signing autographs, honouring handshake deals, collaborating with others, or cheering on his fellow competitors when they hit an incredible shot.
+In his book, Arnold Palmer described many stories from throughout his career and the one thing I noticed throughout was Arnold willingness to always do the right thing.
+Whether that was signing autographs, honoring handshake deals, collaborating with others, or cheering on his fellow competitors when they hit an incredible shot.

 Despite always making time for others, he was fiercely competitive and his rivalry with Jack Nicklaus is one of the greatest of all time.